mooxphp/moox/_packages/press/README.md

 Developers notes:

--   in deployment you must create a symbolic link (see deploy.sh)
 -   in main composer.json you must allow the plugin for the wordpress installer
+-   add the contents of deploy.sh to your deployment (e.g. on Forge) to create the symlink

 ```json
         "allow-plugins": {